GalihFirdausi/shallots-price-volatility/README.md

 - weather data (temperature, rainfall, humidity).
 # Data Understanding
 - Prices (target)
-Represents the daily market price of bawang merah in North Sulawesi and is the main variable analyzed.
+Represents the daily market price of shallot in North Sulawesi and is the main variable analyzed.
 - Time columns (date, month, weekday)
 The dataset is daily, but some dates are missing, likely due to non-trading days.
 - Rolling means